A credit report is a record of your credit activities.

 Your Free Reports

 Federal law entitles consumers to a free copy of their credit report each year from each of the three credit reporting agencies.
 To receive your free reports go to AnnualCreditReport.com or call 877-322-8228.
 In addition, all Georgia consumers are eligible to receive two additional copies of each credit report per year at no charge.
 To receive these additional copies, you must contact the credit reporting agencies directly.
 You are also entitled to a free copy of your credit report if you have been the victim of identity theft or if you are denied credit on the basis of information provided in a credit report.
+Please note that because of the financial impact of the COVID-19 pandemic, the three credit reporting agencies are offering free weekly credit reports through December 31, 2022.

 How to Contact the Credit Bureaus